IgorKizimenko/TaskExample/readme.md

 2. mark transaction as complete stage1 + add qty to account2  (state still IN_PROGRESS)
 3. mark transaction as complete stage2 + release the blocked amount or submit it. (after, state = COMPLETE)

-## Gray area: WithdrawalServiceStub does not persist it's state.
-In case of kill-switch it state will be lost and transaction will have undefined state.
-Need some reconcilation proccess for that. (out of solution, because this basically mean that I should change the task)
+## Gray area:
+WithdrawalServiceStub does not persist it's state.
+In case of kill-switch it state will be lost and transaction will have inconsistency in state.

 ## Notices:
 1: No read/write API splitting because tracking is trivial.
 2: Distributed locks system also was banned because it will need at least 2 services